-Three stimulation thresholds are typically evaluated during this process:
+Two stimulation thresholds are typically evaluated during this process:

-- Sensation The lowest amplitude at which the patient can feel stimulation. - Functional The lowest amplitude at which the tongue protrudes past the lower teeth. - Sub-discomfort The highest amplitude that is comfortable for the patient while awake.
+- Sensation The lowest amplitude at which the patient can feel stimulation. - Functional The lowest amplitude at which the tongue protrudes past the lower teeth.

 The Record Thresholds screen uses temporary settings to perform test stimulations.
 Changing amplitude or stimulation parameters on this screen will not change the current IPG parameters.